Jayasenthur/walmart-sales-data-pipeline/README.md

 ### 7\.
 Monthly Sales Trends

-* It shows the SQL query used to calculate monthly sales and identify the month with the highest sales.
-This functionality can be uncommented and implemented if needed.
+* It demonstrates how to analyze monthly sales trends, but it assumes the existence of a `Date` column within your sales_data DataFrame.

 ### 8\.
 Category with Highest Sales